 Ground pork, as well as all types of ground meat, should be cooked to a higher internal temperature of 160°F (71°C).
 This is because grinding spreads bacteria throughout the meat, increasing the risk of contamination.
 Cooking ground pork to 160°F (71°C) ensures that all bacteria are killed, making it safe to consume.

-See also How to cook persian rice
+See also How long to cook pork ribs on traeger

 Checking Internal Temperature